 - Add a language: Click the “+” button and select one or more languages in the list, then click “Add”

 The keyboard you have isn’t the one you ordered

-Before you write to the seller, make sure you didn’t accidentally order a model with the wrong keyboard type.
+Before contacting Back Market Customer Care, make sure you didn’t accidentally order a model with the wrong keyboard type.

 The keyboard type appears near the end of the same line as the model name (see image below).
 You can also find the keyboard type listed in these places: